alloy editor

 }];

-In this case a different array of styles is passed to the Styles button, so they will be shown when user selects a text instead of the default ones.
+In this case, a custom array of styles is passed to the Styles button, so they will be shown when a user selects text instead of the default ones.

 Reordering Buttons

 If you are not happy with the order of the buttons, you can just reorder them in the toolbar configuration.
 They will follow the order in which you specify them.
-For example, if you want the table button to appear before the hline button in the Add toolbar, you just need to do the following:
+For example, if you want the table button to appear before the hline button in the Add toolbar, use the configuration below:

 var toolbars = {